Responsibilities and Work Procedures

 Board of Directors

 According to the Articles of Association, the Board of Directors should have between five and ten Board members elected by the Annual General Meeting, with no more than two Deputy Directors.
 The Directors and Deputy Directors are elected by the Annual General Meeting for the period up to and including the first Annual General Meeting to be held in the year after the Director or Deputy Director was elected.
-Securitas' Board of Directors has six members elected by the Annual General Meeting, three employee representatives and two deputy employee representatives.
+Securitas' Board of Directors has eight members elected by the Annual General Meeting, three employee representatives and one deputy employee representative.

 The Annual General Meeting 2017 re-elected Fredrik Cappelen, Carl Douglas, Marie Ehrling, Alf Göransson, Sofia Schörling Högberg and Anders Böös.
 Further, the Annual General Meeting elected Ingrid Bonde, John Brandon and Dick Seger as new members of the Board of Directors.
 The Annual General Meeting elected Marie Ehrling as Chairman of the Board and Carl Douglas as Vice Chairman.
 Mikael Ekdahl, attorney-at-law, is the secretary of the Board.